pay-n/test-protect/README.md

 staff to monitor commonly known websites that host homework/test solutions such as Chegg & Coursehero real-time for posts asking for solutions to their unique questions.
 This will relieve the staff from the burden of having to manually search for these posts -- an arduous undertaking.
 It would be particularly helpful to teachers from schools that are unable to allocate sufficient resources or time to tackle the increase in the number of plagiarism incidents.

+## How It Should Look / What We Have Done

+As clear from the page, the site will primarily have a search function.
+This is where the unique question will be input.
+It will scrape the various sites that the unethical sharing of these questions occur, and will come up with the result of where a match was found.
+We could not scrape the sites during this hackathon because they require paid accounts, so we added dummy data of natural wonders (actual content of the sample data is arbitrary).
+The site also has a login function so a users searches can be saved.

 ## Prerequisite
 1) [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) (recommended)
 2) [Node.js with NPM](https://github.com/nvm-sh/nvm#usage)